klimbeta/klimbeta/docs/guide/Why/Plantbeta.md

 #### Increase Planter Efficiency
-- Increased efficiency, means less planters to plant the same amount of trees, therefore less emissions for transporting, feeding, and housing planters.
+- Increased efficiency, means **less planters** to plant the same amount of trees, therefore **less emissions** for **transporting**, **feeding**, and **housing planters**.

 [Weather Network: As wildfire risk grows, will planting trees work to offset carbon emissions? ![WeatherNetwork_00](/WeatherNetwork_00.png)](https://www.theweathernetwork.com/en/news/climate/solutions/as-wildfire-risk-grows-will-planting-trees-work-to-offset-carbon-emissions)

-#### More Species
+#### More Species Planted

-More species mix
+Plant more than just trees.

+Fill plants are the most complicated [Routes](reference/Route/RouteOverview), since it can be very difficult to remember and see where you've already planted.
+Flagger is used the most during FillPlants, Plantbeta educates Planters how to [Flag](https://klimbeta.github.io/plantbeta/reference/Route/Flag/Overview.html) as productively as possible.

 #### Increase Seedling Survival Rate